Aaya Vada Sutta Kadhai: Production

 The film's title is an adaptation of the short story of the same name and is about a grandmother living in a flat.
 Bengali actress Supurna makes her Tamil debut with this film.
 Avitej and Supurna previously worked on a Telugu film prior to this film.
 The whole film was shot in a flat in Ambattur.

 Release and reception

 The film released with seven other Tamil films.

 M. Suganth of The Times of India said that "Characters are double crossed, morals are forgotten and confusion reigns but the film doesn’t find the screwball tone that is required for this material".
 On the contrary, Malini Mannath of The New Indian Express opined that "The twist towards the end is appreciable.
 For jut [sic] about 113 minutes of viewing time, the film is a pleasant watch".
-A critic from nett4vu said that "Comedy and the background score strengthen the film.
-For a different kind of comedy thriller experience, Aaya Vada Sutta Kadhai can be watched once".